-At our current and desired pace of clinical development of ZIO-101, ZIO-201, ZIO-301, and other back-up candidates and ongoing in-licensing efforts over the next 12 months we expect to spend approximately \$2.8 million on preclinical and regulatory expenses, \$16.8 million on clinical expenses (including clinical trials and milestone payments that we expect to be triggered under the license agreements relating to our product candidates), approximately \$5.4 million on manufacturing costs, approximately \$520,000 on facilities, rent (including additional space not presently contracted) and other facilities related costs, and approximately \$6.5 million on general corporate and working capital.
-With the proceeds from the common stock offering of February 23, 2007, we believe that we currently have sufficient capital to fund development and commercialization activities of ZIO-101, ZIO-201, and ZIO-301 late into the fourth quarter of 2008.
+At our current and desired pace of clinical development of ZIO-101, ZIO-201, ZIO-301, and other back-up candidates and ongoing in-licensing efforts over the next 12 months we expect to spend approximately \$2.5 million on preclinical and regulatory expenses, \$14.5 million on clinical expenses (including clinical trials and milestone payments that we expect to be triggered under the license agreements relating to our product candidates), approximately \$7.5 million on manufacturing costs, approximately \$650,000 on facilities, rent and other facilities related costs, and approximately \$7.4 million on general corporate and working capital.
+With the proceeds from the common stock offering of February 23, 2007, we believe that we currently have sufficient capital to fund development and commercialization activities of ZIO-101, ZIO-201, and ZIO-301 into February of 2009.